nickcharlton/talks/maintaining-open-source/presentation.md

 ^ But, like the Rails contribution guide says: open source is as much about helping yourself as it is expecting to be helped.

+^ When there's a backlog of a lot of code to review, that can feel like a mountain you'll never climb.

+---

+# [fit] :clock12: :pager: :sweat: :put_litter_in_its_place: :ambulance:

+^ As a maintainer you feel a certain amount of obligation to your users and contributors, sometimes this feeling is at odds with the rest of your life and if you don’t feel like you can step away, you are very likely to overwork to keep up with everything.
+If you’re not careful you will burn yourself out.

 ---

 ## Unseen Infrastructure